sensible-hq/sensible-docs/readme-sync/v0/welcome/2000 - draft-getting-started-ai.md

 To extract document data by automatically authoring prompts, take the following steps:

 1. Click **Suggest queries**.
-Sensible suggests relevant data points to extract.
+Sensible suggests relevant facts to extract.
-2. Select the data points that you want to extract from the document, then click **Add selected**:
+2. Select the facts that you want to extract from the document, then click **Add selected**:

  ![Click to enlarge](https://raw.githubusercontent.com/sensible-hq/sensible-docs/main/readme-sync/assets/v0/images/final/quickstart_llm_6.png)